 Romney's choice of Ryan as his running mate has put a spotlight on the Wisconsin congressman's best-known achievement - a budget plan that would slash Medicare's projected costs by converting it to a program that provides limited subsidies to buy coverage.

-But on the campaign trail, Ryan has emphasized less contentious proposals offered by Romney.
-Continued...
+But on the campaign trail, Ryan has moved away from his plan to emphasize less contentious proposals by Romney.

 Talk of shrinking the health program for the elderly could lose votes in the November 6 election in the hotly contested state of Florida, home to the highest concentration of retirees in the country.
 Continued...